Draco309/Snazzy-Window-Manager/README.md

 # Snazzy Window Manager (SWM)

-A highly opinionated fork of DWM : https://dwm.suckless.org/
+An opinionated, gruvbox-themed fork of DWM for Arcolinux: https://dwm.suckless.org/

 # FAQs

+Q. Will SWM compile on other Linux distros?

+A. It might.
+But dependencies might be required or settings changed for that to work.

 Q. Why did you fork DWM rather than make your own spin of it?